 HOT ON MONDAY WITH P.M.
 STORMS… Before the rare, July cold front arrives on Tuesday, we have another hot, humid day coming up for Monday.
 Scattered showers and thunderstorms are expected to pop up in the heat of the day.
 High temperatures will rise to around 91° in most spots.

 NUMEROUS STORMS LIKELY ON TUESDAY… Rain chances will increase on Tuesday ahead of the passage of a cold front that will move across our area from north to south.
 We’ll call it a 70% chance of showers and thunderstorms for now.
 Based on the latest model data, we may have to adjust the rain chance for Tuesday higher to account for the numerous showers and thunderstorms that are expected.
 High temperatures will drop back into the upper-80s on Tuesday afternoon.

 MORE POP-UP STORMS FOR THE END OF THE WEEK… Rain chances for inland areas will likely be suppressed somewhat by the slightly cooler, drier air in place, but there still will be quite a few pop-up thunderstorms on Wednesday, Thursday, and Friday in our coastal areas.
 High temperatures will be in the mid-80s each day with morning lows around 70°.

-See all the details in your Sunday #rzw forecast video… Have a great Sunday evening!
+See all the details in your Sunday #rzw forecast video… Enjoy your evening!